-If the assigned zone is full, a temporary permit for an alternate zone may be obtained from the Department of Transportation and Parking in the Public Safety Department building located off Manning Drive.
+If the assigned zone is full, a temporary permit for an alternate zone may be obtained from the Department of Transportation and Parking in the Public Safety building located off Manning Drive.
 UNC Hospitals' employees may obtain temporary permits from the Hospital Parking Office.

 It is unlawful to park a Vehicle within any zone other than the one authorized by permit, as displayed on the registered Vehicle.
-Vehicles displaying a valid special permit obtained through the University Department of Public Safety Transportation and Parking may park as indicated by use of those permits and their related restrictions.
-All main campus permits shall also be valid in any R Zone lot.
+Vehicles displaying a valid special permit obtained through the Department of Transportation and Parking may park as indicated by use of those permits and their related restrictions.
+All main campusMain Campus permits shall also be valid in any R Zone lot.

-A guide that summarizes the regulations and a map depicting the University's parking zones is available aton the Department of Public SafetyTransportation and Parking website.
+A guide that summarizes the regulations and a map depicting the University's parking zones is available on the Department of Transportation and Parking website.
 The University's parking zones are as follows: